mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/executescript/index.md

 ---
 {{AddonSidebar()}}

 Injects a script into a target context.
 The script is run at `document_idle`.

-If the script evaluates to a promise, the browser waits for the promise to settle and return the resulting value.
+> **Note:** This method is available in Manifest V3 or higher.

 The scripts you inject are called [content scripts](/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts).